 Firmware and certificates updated!
 It's now safe to reboot or disconnect your board.

-Check if the problem persists.
-If you’re using PLC IDE, you’ll first need to reinstall the runtime.
 If you’re using an Arduino Opta and still encounter issues, the memory may have write protection enabled.
-Follow the instructions in Recover an Arduino Opta with read-only flash memory, then repeat the steps above.
+Follow the instructions in Recover an Arduino Opta with read-only flash memory, then partition the memory again.